5 surprising facts you didn't know about STIs

 4. Condoms don’t protect from all STIs

-Although condoms are the current way to protect yourself from common sexually transmitted infections (STIs) such as HPV, chlamydia, gonorrhoea, syphilis and HIV, they are not completely foolproof.
+Although condoms are the best way to protect yourself from common sexually transmitted infections (STIs) such as HPV, chlamydia, gonorrhoea, syphilis, and HIV, they are not completely foolproof.
 Some STIs can be passed on through skin-to-skin contact.
 For instance, genital herpes can be transmitted via the thighs and buttocks.

 The same goes for oral sex - receiving oral sex from someone who has a cold sore can cause a genital herpes infection.
 It is also thought to be responsible for an increase in rates of throat cancer in younger adults, caused by HPV infection.